How to Become a Shoe Designer: 10 Steps

 One of the most often asked questions we get at SneakerFactory is “where do I start?”
 We meet so many aspiring shoe designers looking to learn, improve, and advance their skills in order to find gigs and careers in footwear design.
 You want to design shoes for a big brand like Nike, Adidas, Converse, Puma, or Vans.
 You have dreams of making it big.
 You are not sure where to start.
 This article is for YOU.

 I’m going to be totally honest with you, landing a shoe design job at a top brand is difficult, but if you work hard and don’t give up you can get into the business.
 Don’t be afraid to start your professional shoe design career with a small company or work as a freelance designer.
 I landed my first shoe design job as a freelancer after spending four months unemployed.
 While searching for a job I spent over 50 hours a week drawing shoes.

-Here are the 10 steps to become a shoe designer.
+10 steps toward your goal to be a shoe designer: